Creating a Venn diagram

 1. Overview

-This sample will show how to integrate an external Javascript library, such as a Venn diagram based on the D3.js library, into a specific Dundas BI dashboard using an HTML label.
+This sample shows how to integrate an external Javascript library, such as a Venn diagram library, into a specific Dundas BI dashboard using an HTML label.

 The Venn diagram was first introduced in 1880 by John Venn, and is designed to show all possible logical relations between a finite collection of different sets.

-If you prefer to add a custom visualization to the toolbar for Dundas BI users to use without script in multiple metric sets and dashboards, see Create a custom data visualization control.
+If you prefer to add a custom visualization to the toolbar for Dundas BI users to add themselves to their own metric sets and dashboards without writing script, see Create a custom data visualization control.

 2. Prerequisites